This post may contain affiliate links and we will earn a commission if you purchase through those links. Thank you for supporting us!

-These chocolate coconut date balls are incredible!
 My all-time favorite cake is German chocolate, and I can confidently say that these chocolate coconut balls capture its essence, in one blissful bite.
-They are made using rich cocoa powder, sweet dates, pecans, and coconut.
-It results in a treat that is not only delicious but also made with wholesome ingredients.
+They’re a delicious treat that’s not only delicious but also made with wholesome ingredients.
 For those who share my passion for the irresistible combination of chocolate and coconut, this treat is made for you.

 Why You Will Love Chocolate Coconut Date Balls

-- These coconut date balls are easy to make.
+- Easy: These coconut date balls are easy to make!

-- You make these date balls with simple ingredients.
+- Simple: You make these date balls with simple ingredients.

-- They are a delicious treat or snack that is great to have on hand.
+- Healthy: They are a delicious no bake sweet treat or snack that is great to have on hand.
+Plus, these date balls are gluten-free, dairy-free, and vegan!

 - Dates: Use Medjool dates in this recipe.
 Buy them pitted or remove the pits yourself after soaking them.